prathmachowksey/Attendance-System-Face-Recognition/README.md

 # attendance-system-face-recognition

-This project is a POC web application demonstrating the use of facial recognition for marking attendance built as a part of my PS -1 internship at ViitorCloud Technologies, Ahmedabad.
+This project is a POC web application demonstrating the use of facial recognition for marking attendance built as a part of my PS -1 internship at [ViitorCloud Technologies, Ahmedabad](https://viitorcloud.com/).
 It is a web application that can be used by the company to manage attendance of its employees.

 ## Functionality Supported
 - Admin and Employee Login
-- Admin : register new employees
+- Admin : Register new employees.
-- Admin : Add employee photos to the training dataset
+- Admin : Add employee photos to the training dataset.
-- Admin: Train the model
+- Admin: Train the model.
 - Admin: View attendance reports of all employees.
 Attendance can be filtered by date or employee.
-- Employee - View attendance reports of self
+- Employee - View attendance reports of self.

 ## Built Using
 - **OpenCV** - Open Source Computer Vision and Machine Learning software library